 The Ann Arbor DDA is committed to making the downtown as pedestrian-friendly as possible.
 Our many projects have helped earn downtown a walk score of 98/100, and numerous accolades and awards.
 In addition to large-scale sidewalk and plaza improvement projects, the DDA also takes on smaller projects, including sidewalk and curb ramp repairs, sponsorship of the Downtown Historic Street Exhibit program, annual printing of the Downtown Walk Map, and funding of downtown plantings and holiday lights.

 The DDA serves as the primary provider of bicycle parking in the downtown as part of its effort to promote the use of bicycles by commuters, visitors, and others.
-There are now have more than 1,000 bike parking spaces in the downtown and amenities such as the Maynard Bike House and the seasonal on-street racks,.
+There are now have more than 1,000 bike parking spaces in the downtown and amenities such as the Maynard Bike House, the Ann Ashley Bike House, and the seasonal on-street racks, see map.

 With almost every single route ending in downtown Ann Arbor, taking an Ann Arbor Transportation Authority (AATA) bus is a great way to get downtown.
 AATA (the Ride) operates 27 bus routes and several Park and Ride Lots in the Ann Arbor-Ypsilanti area.
 Information on the Ann Arbor Transportation Authority bus routes and schedules are available at www.theride.org.